scipp/scipp/docs/reference/developer/getting-started.rst

 Using Scipp as a C++ library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using Scipp as a C++ library is not recommened at this point as the API (and ABI) is not stable and documentation is sparse.
+Using Scipp as a C++ library is not recommended at this point as the API (and ABI) is not stable and documentation is sparse.
 Nonetheless, it can be used as a ``cmake`` package as follows.
 In your ``CMakeLists.txt``: